Peace

 If that wasn’t badass enough: he passed out as the ‘best commando’ in his batch when he underwent his ’30 days of hell’.

-If that wasn’t badass enough: he was a member of a group of volunteers from within the 1st Commando Regiment, who operated (or should I say ‘lived’) mainly behind enemy lines in 4-man teams.
-These guys were so hard-core that they even wore cyanide capsules around their necks (so they could instantly take their lives in case they ever faced being captured).
+And if that wasn’t badass enough: he was a member of a group of volunteers from within the 1st Commando Regiment, who operated (or should I say ‘lived’) mainly behind enemy lines in 4-man teams.
+These guys were so hard-core that they even wore cyanide capsules around their necks (so they could take their own lives instantly, in the event they ever faced capture).

 Then he moved on to Group Delta who were completely badass.
-They lived in the jungle, laying in wait and ambushing their so-called enemy.
+They were pioneers in long-range reconnaissance and lived in the jungle, gathering intelligence, or laying in wait and ambushing their so-called enemy.
 These guys even carried their poo around with them so as to avoid detection.

 Jani had a false identity, a budget to go with it, and an all-area-access ID (which involved the right to board any aircraft).
 Badass!